kidnixt/principles_of_model_checking/0. PRISM/0.1 PRISM Language/PRISM Language .md

 Illustrates that guards can contain constraints on any variable, not just the ones in that module, i.e. the behaviour of one module can depend on the state of another.

-**Updates, however, can only specify values for variables belonging to the module**
+**Updates, however, can only specify values for variables belonging to the module.** In general a module *can read* the variables of any other module, but **only write to its own**.
+When a command comprises a single update with probability